TaehaKim-Kor/EVCIDNet/README.md

 >3.
 OpenCV should be installed in the Visual Studio and Python too.
 >
 >For the correct working on the system, you should modify all of path related OpenCV in the visual studio.
+>
+>If you modify all of the path, then please release the visual studio again.